HobbyHobbyist/Yugify/README.md

 #2.
 More detailed information that can be used with ctrl + f to navigate the project more easily.

-The flowchat of what happens is first, the addon pulls from cards.json (this holds all the card info aside from images) to create a list of card names that have their indexes as suffixes.
+The flowchat of what happens is, first, the addon pulls from cards.json (this holds all the card info aside from images) to create a list of card names that have their indexes as suffixes.
 This allows them to be searched and have their indexes, which is used for a number of functions, to be found simultaneously by matching inputed text to card names.
 Afterwards, the tool and all its subsections are intialized.